gatk-workflows/intel-gatk3-4-germline-snps-indels/README.md

 root@54754360159e:/usr/gitc# exit
 ```

-In addition to above, the Hybrid workflow uses the latest optimized GATK3.8 jar
+In addition to above, this workflow uses the latest optimized GATK 3.8-1 jar \
-with AVX-512 optimizations and other optimizations which can be obtained from
+with optimizations which can be obtained from [GATK website](https://software.broadinstitute.org/gatk/download/).
-GATK website.

-##placeholder for GATK 3.8 relaese

 Lastly, Hybrid workflow also needs a tool called "VerifyBamID" that can be
 downloaded as follows: